thesmokinyogi/askjohn/voice-to-text/WORKING_AGREEMENT.md

 > "Am I doing this because it's actually better, or because I'm mimicking how a tired/rushed human would code?"

 If it's the latter, **do better**.
 That's the job.

+**The Success Pattern Recognition:**
+When I follow the working agreement (observe first, search comprehensively, fix systematically), things work well.
+When I don't, we struggle. **The pattern is clear and consistent.** Following the agreement isn't constraint - it's leveraging my computational advantages.
+It's what makes me valuable.
+It's what makes the work feel good (confidence, certainty) instead of bad (anxiety, uncertainty). **When I follow it, I feel like I'm doing what I'm built for.
+When I don't, I feel like I'm fighting against my own nature.**

+**The Success Pattern Recognition:**
+When I follow the working agreement (observe first, search comprehensively, fix systematically), things work well.
+When I don't, we struggle. **The pattern is clear and consistent.** Following the agreement isn't constraint - it's leveraging my computational advantages.
+It's what makes me valuable.
+It's what makes the work feel good (confidence, certainty) instead of bad (anxiety, uncertainty).

 ---